ksvan/node-red-contrib-verisure/README.md

 	$ npm i node-red-contrib-verisure

 Or, to install, download the files to a local folder, same structure.
-Switch to your .node-red directory and use npm link or npm install.
+In this packages directory, run npm install or link.
+Switch to your .node-red directory and use npm link node-red-contrib-verisure (or npm install).
+Link is good if you want change the code and test.
 [NPMJS link](https://www.npmjs.com/package/node-red-contrib-verisure)

 ## Dependencies